 What is a "Co-op"?

-The Co-op Program provides engineering work experience.
-During this time, students complete two full-time work semesters (ideally consecutively but work terms may be interspersed with academic work semesters).
+A co-op is two full-time work semesters (ideally consecutively, but work terms may be interspersed with academic work semesters) at the same company.
 One of those work semesters must be a spring or fall semester.
 A co-op will not consist of just summer semesters.

-A Co-op participant is paid and also receives academic credit for the work semester's online co-op courses.
+A Co-op participant is paid and also receives academic credit for the online co-op courses during the semesters they work.

 How do I get a Co-op position?